Person holding a sore heel needing heel pain - plantar fasciitis treatment

 Contact Us or Book Online 24/7

-Concentrate through the inside arch and heel area, but just generally stretch out all the bottom of the foot.
-Some people use a frozen water or coke bottle rather than a tennis ball, this works as well and the ice does help with some pain relief.
+Concentrate through the inside arch and heel area, but just generally massage all the bottom of the foot with the tennis ball.
+Some people use a frozen water or coke bottle rather than a tennis ball, this may help as well and the ice may also help with some pain relief.
 However, I find I can’t get up into the arch as well due to the shape of the bottle.
-Also some people use a golf ball, which I recommend to use after the tennis ball is no longer hard enough to give you a stretch.
-The golf ball can be too hard initially for some people.
+Some people even use a golf ball, which I recommend using once the tennis ball has become very easy to tolerate and is no longer hard enough to give you a stretch.
+The golf ball can be too hard initially for most people.
 What ever you choose to use, do this for a couple of minutes at least once a day on both feet, even if the other foot isn’t painful.
-All stretches should be done both sides to keep things even.
+All stretches should be done both sides to help keep things even.

 2. A calf stretch